With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-P = PLAN, D = DO, C = CHECK, A = ACTION, the point is to plan, do it, evaluate the results, and improve.
+P = PLAN, D = DO, C = CHECK, A = ACTION, in short, it means to plan, do, evaluate results, and improve.

-PDCA tends to place a lot of emphasis on "planning first" and "measuring numerically", which may not work well when creating something that has never been done before from scratch.
+With PDCA, the emphasis tends to be on "planning first" and "numerical measurement," which may not work well when creating something that has never been done before from scratch.

-If it's impossible to set up the project, it would be like a plan to clarify the objective by February 1 and find a way to do it by February 10, and as long as the objective is created by February 1, it's OK and the quality of the content is not discussed that much.
+If we were forced to make it up, it would look like a plan to clarify the objectives by February 1 and find the means by February 10.
+If we can make the objectives by February 1, it would be OK, and the quality of the content may not be discussed that much.

-In the case of teamwork projects, as opposed to PDCA, which is often done in Mogic, the order is C = CONCEPT, D = DISCUSSION, S = SYMBOL, and F = FEEDBACK.
+In the case of teamwork-type projects, which are often done in Mogic, the order is C = CONCEPT, D = DISCUSSION, S = SYMBOL, and F = FEEDBACK, unlike PDCA.

-One person comes up with the concept first, and the whole team discusses this and that from various angles and expands the information.
+One person comes up with the concept first, and then the whole team discusses it from various angles to expand the information.

-In other words, instead of checking and improving the accuracy of the PLAN, it is a process of testing and remaking the prerequisites of what you want to create, which may or may not be similar.
+In other words, instead of checking the accuracy of the PLAN and improving it, the process becomes one of testing and reworking the assumptions of what you want to make, which may or may not be similar.